-This method will use the Windows 11 Settings app to disable or enable a network adapter.
-Here’s what you need to do.
+This method will use the Windows 11 Settings app to turn a network adapter on or off.

 Settings